Tips & Advice for First-Time Travel Nurses

 Can I take a travel assignment close to where I live?

 - While you don’t have to move across the country for every assignment, specific rules do exist regarding what distance an assignment must be from a nurse’s home to be considered a traveler.
-Check out the FAQ at the bottom of this post for more details on IRS requirements when it comes to those non-taxed reimbursements (aka stipend).
+Check out the FAQ for more details on IRS requirements when it comes to those non-taxed reimbursements (aka stipend).

 Our recruiters advise nurses to be flexible, especially for their first assignments.
 Many hospitals require previous travel nursing experience, so getting your foot in the door on that first assignment is key, and it’s important to be open to this part of the process if you want travel nursing to become a career.